awez/amirrajan.github.com/a-dark-room/index.md

 If you have any questions or want hints about some of the easter eggs that are hidden in the game, reach out to [ADarkRoomiOS](https://twitter.com/adarkroomios) on Twitter...it may ask for your soul as payment though.

-May the fire burn brightly for you.
+May the fire burn bright and warm for you.
 Sincerely,

 A Dark Room